ansible-collections/ibm_zos_core/docs/source/modules/zos_encode.rst

   The USS file or path must be an absolute pathname.

-  If \ :emphasis:`dest`\  is a data set, it must be already allocated.
+  If *dest* is a data set, it must be already allocated.

   | **required**: False
   | **type**: str